robamu-org/rpi-rs-crosscompile/README.md

 ## Debug with VS Code, `gdbserver` started by VS Code

 Make sure that you can build and run your application remotely first like specified above.
-A `launch.json` file was provided to do this, but right now, it is not possible to get debug output from the debugged application in VS Code if VS code starts the GDB server.
-If you require this, use the configuration below.
+A `launch.json` file was provided to automatically lauch the application with `gdbserver` remotely.

 Make sure you installed the `CodeLLDB` plugin for VS Code first.
-Then go to the Run & Debug Tab and use the `Remote Debugging with Server` configuration to debug your application
+Then go to the Run & Debug Tab and use the `Remote Debugging with Server` configuration to debug your application.

 ## Debug with VS Code, `gdbserver` started externally